 Edy rearranged many of Smallhythe’s rooms to create displays relating to Ellen’s life.
 Apart from the Library and the Costume Room, the current layout of the rooms departs very little from Edy’s original arrangements.
 Smallhythe Place therefore survives much as E.V.
 Lucas described in 1936, filled with mementos of Ellen’s life and career, and still ‘pulsating with [her] personality’.

 Used by Ellen as a sitting room, this room now explores Ellen’s professional and personal background.

-Costume sketches by Burne-Jones and a portrait of Ellen as Joan of Arc by G.F.
+Costume sketches by Edward Burne-Jones and a portrait of Ellen as Joan of Arc by G.F.
 Watts (Ellen’s first husband) hang on the walls and portray Ellen in various roles throughout her time on stage.
-A scroll produced to commemorate her 50-year Stage Jubilee in 1906 takes centre place above the fireplace, and the insignia with which she was presented when she was made a Dame Grand Cross of the British Empire serve as reminders of her professional achievements.
+A scroll produced to commemorate her 50-year Stage Jubilee in 1906 takes centre stage above the fireplace, and the insignia with which she was presented when she was made a Dame Grand Cross of the British Empire serve as reminders of her professional achievements.

 The Dining Room

 The Dining Room now explores the actress’s connections with leading artists and performers of her generation and documents key moments in her 60-year career, bringing insight into the theatrical world within which she rose to distinction.
 However, the room also retains many social and private elements of how it was during Ellen’s time here.